 So the non-domain machine had a local administrator password which was reused on the internal servers.
 We can now use Metasploit to PsExec onto the machine, using the NTLM as the password which will cause Metasploit to pass-the-hash.

 We can load the Mimikatz module and read Windows memory to find passwords:

 Looks like we have the DA (Domain Admin) account details.
-And to finish off, we use CME to execute commands on the Domain Controller to add ourselves as a DA (purely for a POC for our pentest, in real life or to remain more stealthy we could just use the discovered account).
+And to finish off, we use CME to execute commands on the Domain Controller to add ourselves as a DA (purely for a POC, in real life or to remain more stealthy we could just use the discovered account).

 cme smb 172.16.157.135 -u administrator -p 'October17' -x 'net user markitzeroda hackersPassword! /add /domain /y && net group "domain admins" markitzeroda /add'